kkenny/sl-course-end-project-wordpress/README.md

 - EC2 Instance - Amazon EC2 provides a large set of instance types that are customized to certain use cases.

 ## Problem Statement
-You are given a project.
-You should be able to configure a WordPress instance using AWS CloudFormation and monitor the instance
+You are given a project to be able to configure a WordPress instance using AWS CloudFormation and monitor the instance

 ### Real-World Scenario
 Your organization publishes blogs and provides documentation services for other businesses and technologies.
 You have been asked to:
-- Set up a **live production WordPress instance** to publish blogs (runs 24/7)
+- Set up a **live WordPress instance** to publish blogs
-- Set up a **separate development WordPress instance** for development and testing purposes so that any work done on this instance will not impact the live blog
+- Set up a WordPress instance that can be used for **development and testing purposes** so that any work done on this instance will not impact the live blog
-- Configure the **development WordPress instance** to be available only during business hours (9 AM–6 PM) with automatic shutdown outside these hours
+- Configure the WordPress instance for development and testing purposes, which will be available only **during the business hours** (9AM–6 PM)

-## Tasks
+## Acceptance Criteria
 1. Create a CloudFormation stack
 2. Create an AMI of the WordPress instance
 3. Configure Auto Scaling to launch a new WordPress instance
 4. Configure the new WordPress instance to shut down automatically

 ## Solution Implementation

-This repository contains a complete solution for deploying and managing **two separate WordPress environments** on AWS:
+This repository contains a complete solution for deploying and managing **two separate WordPress environments** on AWS.
 1. **Production Environment** - Runs 24/7 for live blog publishing
 2. **Development Environment** - Auto-shuts down outside business hours for cost optimization

-### Key Features:
+## Key Features:
 ### Components
 1. **CloudFormation Template** (`wordpress-stack.yaml`)
    - Complete infrastructure setup including VPC, subnets, security groups
    - EC2 instances with WordPress installation